 Need a getaway that doesn't break the bank?
 Plan your next trip with these tips to help cut cost while adding more fun!

 As the school year comes to an end, it may be time to start planning your summer vacation.
 However, due to the rising cost of just about everything, you may need to reimagine what that looks like.
 Use these cost-saving tips to reduce expenses and possibly allocate more to fun stuff.

 Drive Instead Of Fly

-Air travel is among the most expensive ways of traveling, but driving is less costly, and you’ll see more along the way.
+The cost of plane tickets, baggage fees, and rental cars are just a few of the reasons air travel is among the most expensive ways to travel.
+Driving is less costly and as an added benefit, you’ll get to see more along the way.
 You can stop to see the world’s biggest ball of yarn, tour a meteorite crater, see a candle from Honest Abe’s funeral, and more.
-Websites like roadtrippers.com or visittheusa.com will help you make getting there an enjoyable part of the trip.
+Websites like RoadsideAmerica or Thrillist will help you make getting there an enjoyable part of the trip.

 When out of town, it can be hard to know where to buy gas, and seldom is the least expensive gas in the most convenient location.
 However, by veering off course just a little, you can save enough money to add more fun to your travels.
 Apps like Gas Buddy, Gas Guru, and Waze will help you find your preferred octane for the best price.

 Have you ever arrived at your destination to find you forgot to pack your toothbrush, deodorant, or needed clothing?
 Making a list and checking it twice helps more than just Santa.
 Also, adding snacks and drinks to your list can save considerable money on roadside vending.